How to Use OptinMonster’s JavaScript Variables Rule

 3. Configure the rule as desired using the operator dropdowns, and key and value fields.

-JavaScript Variable Targeting configuration options.
+Configure the JavaScript Variable Targeting rule.

 The following options are available for JavaScript Variable Targeting: